Switch to a cheaper prepayment meter tariff (UK) — July 2026

 Meter compatibility

-Key/card meters and smart PAYG meters may have different switching routes.
-If a tariff requires a smart setup, the supplier will confirm whether a meter configuration change is needed.
+Key/card and smart PAYG meters may have different switching routes.
+If a tariff needs a smart setup, the supplier confirms whether a meter configuration change is required.

 Debt on the meter